podyssea/Chatbot/documentation/05_dialogflow.md

 To enable creating reponses that match the parameters entered by the user there has to be a webhook which will connect the tool to back-end.
 This can be enabled at the bottom of each intent page.

-Next the URL of the webhook needs to be specified by going to the Fulfillment tab, enabling webhooks there and inputting an active ngrok URL.
+Next the URL of the webhook needs to be specified by going to the Fulfillment tab, enabling webhooks there and inputting an active URL.
+We used ngrok to generate urls for local testing, and then when the chatbot was live, we used an actual domain url.

 ## Warning